WHY DO I HAVE A BLANK THERMOSTAT SCREEN?

-THE CIRCUIT BREAKER TRIPPED
+Problem 1: THE CIRCUIT BREAKER TRIPPED

 If the circuit breaker trips, you’ll see a blank thermostat screen.
 Simply reset the circuit breaker and see if that solves the problem.

-THE HVAC POWER IS OFF
+Problem 2: THE HVAC POWER IS OFF

 Does your HVAC system have a power switch that can be turned on and off?
 If so, the switch should be turned to the “on” position.
 Some thermostats will turn off when your air conditioner is off.

-THE FURNACE DOOR IS OPEN
+Problem 3: THE FURNACE DOOR IS OPEN

 Honeywell thermostats are particularly sensitive to this issue.
 If your furnace door isn’t fully and securely closed, the screen on your thermostat might appear blank.

-THE LCD DISPLAY BRIGHTNESS IS TOO LOW
+Problem 4: THE LCD DISPLAY BRIGHTNESS IS TOO LOW

 Many programmable thermostats allow you to change the brightness setting.
 If your settings are too low, it might seem like you have a blank thermostat screen.
 Some thermostats, including the most popular Honeywell thermostats, will dim the screen at a certain time (typically very early morning) to avoid burn-in.
 Wait and see if the screen brightens again.

-THE BATTERIES ARE DEAD
+Problem 5: THE BATTERIES ARE DEAD

 Some thermostats require battery power, and if the battery dies, your screen will go blank.
 Try changing the batteries.
 Clean the battery contacts with a pencil eraser and gently pry out the spring contact so you get the best connection.